CornerstonePres/cornerstone-pres/_events/2020-03-15-worship-live-stream.md

 banner_image: /images/uploads/holding_hands.jpg
 priority: true
 ---
-Join us in worship through a Youtube live stream.
+Join us as we live stream Worship for Cornerstone Presbyterian Church from the home of Pastor Jen.